teksite/laravel-filemanager/README.md

 ## Frontend

-The package includes a lightweight JavaScript library for interacting with the File Manager.
+The package includes a lightweight JavaScript library (vanilla JS and pure CSS) for interacting with the File Manager.

 ---